Mail & Parcels

 Residents are responible for cleaning their assigned room/apartment.
 Vacuums and brooms may be borrowed from the front desk but all other supplies needed are the responsibility of the resident.

 In areas with private bathrooms, residents are asked not to use chemical drain openers to unclog drains.
 Please submit a work order in Maximo for drain issues.

-All of the Housing & Residence Life Residence Halls are heated and all are air conditioned except our most historic buildings: Burton-Judson, International House, and Snell-Hitchcock.
-The heating and cooling systems within our Residence Halls cannot operate concurrently nor can we switch between the heating and cooling systems, except seasonally.
+All residence halls are heated and all are air conditioned except our most historic buildings: Burton-Judson, International House, and Snell-Hitchcock.
+The heating and cooling systems within our residence halls cannot operate concurrently nor can we switch between the heating and cooling systems, except seasonally.
 Residents should not expect air-conditioning beyond October 1 or before May 15.

 Should a current student, or an incoming student, require year-round air conditioning due to a disability, the student must seek an accommodation with the Student Disability Services Office.
 If approved Housing & Residence Life will order, install, and maintain the required equipment.